 There are two parts to the Academy:

-Phase two: In 2020, MPC will provide technical assistance to municipalities related to best practices featured in the Drinking Water 1-2-3 guide.
-A committee of advisors is assisting MPC in reviewing applications, and three projects were selected, including Hazel Crest, Robbins, and Sauk Village.
+Phase two: In 2020, MPC provided technical assistance to municipalities related to best practices featured in the Drinking Water 1-2-3 guide.
+A committee of advisors assisted MPC in reviewing applications, and three projects were selected, including Hazel Crest, Robbins, and Sauk Village.
 MPC is now accepting applications for the 2022 round of projects.
 Learn more about this program here!